ElecRei/hots-hero-builder/README.md

 ## Current Progress

-Currently working on the Hero Builder and fixing up any issues with the form.
-Next steps include building a proper output area for values, adding ability areas and tidying up the form a bit.

-**Update - 04/23/19**

-I'm going to be starting a new project for organzing this repo and getting it a bit more refined.
-The overall reason why is because I noticed when I had four different branches that were branches from other branches it got a bit confusing to navigate everything.
-So I'm going to try to update the README, make a wiki and get a site going for this project.
+Good morning everyone, it's been while since I've updated the README for HotS Hero Builder so that's what I'm doing right now.
+Currently I have gone back to work on the sandbox to get all the formulas I need out of the way before continuing one with the builder proper.
+That way there's less back and forth between the two areas.

 Below is a brief to-do list for the week that is updated weekly:

-#### Weekly To-do's for the week of *May 5th - May 11th*
+#### Weekly To-do's for the week of *May 12th - May 18th*

 * Update Sandbox
   * Look into other formulas needed and include other operations for some formulas (i.e. subtract a percentage from a value)
   * Redo sandbox to include:
     * Multiple calculators with their own outputs
+    * Consider multiple variations for formulas (i.e. subtracting percentages in contrast to adding them)
-* Start building Hero Builder page
+    * Offer custom formula building
-  * Build necessary form with required fields
-  * Check for any issues and fix them related to form
-  * Create proper output area for values
-  * Update form styling
-* Flesh out the repo a bit more

 ## Important Links